GID0317/Cultivation-HoYoPlay-Theme/README.md

 > Go to the Release Page > Click At the Assets > [Download The Latest Version](https://github.com/GID0317/Cultivation-HoYoPlay-Theme/releases/latest "Download The Latest Version") (Recomended) Or [Download Apropriate Version  You Need](https://github.com/GID0317/Cultivation-HoYoPlay-Theme/releases "Download Apropriate Versions You Need") don't forget to Raise an [Feedback](https://github.com/GID0317/Cultivation-HoYoPlay-Theme/issues/new/choose) issue if you have any!

 - Currently, this theme was only optimized for the English language.
+- You can get bunch of HoYoPlay Wallpapers from here!
+[HoYoPlay-Launcher-Background](https://github.com/UIGF-org/HoYoPlay-Launcher-Background).

 # UI Aplication Overview
 ![Banners](https://github.com/user-attachments/assets/84351423-cc40-4902-9658-6039c98d19d7)